department-of-veterans-affairs/va.gov-team/products/content/content-strategy-ia-collaboration/continued-content-migration-strategy/roadmap.md

 ## Criteria for prioritization

 - **Audience and content topic:** We have a "home" for benefit and service content for Veterans and other beneficiaries.
-We will prioritize migrating content that fits this definition to the Drupal environment.
+We will prioritize migrating content that fits this definition to the Drupal environment, using our content placement criteria for the Veteran benefit experience content.
 While auditing sites/sections, we'll also identify content for other audiences that may either be suited to migrate to the new WordPress VIP space or may need another solution (such as content for health care providers).
-- **Engagement:** We will prioritize pages and sites with
+- **Engagement:** We will prioritize pages and sites with a high level of engagement, based on pageviews.
+As part of this, we will prioritize pages specifically called out on the CIO's "top 1,000 urls" list.
+- **Accessibility issues:** We will prioritize pages and sites with known accessibility issues.
+- **Level of effort:** We will work to balance between quickly moving forward with pages that require a low level of effort to migrate and continuing to invest time in the full sections, subdomains, and tools that will require a much more significant level of effort.

 ## Currently in progress

 - **Education rates content:** Aiming for completion in September 2022